 How To Find Your Optimal CBD Dose

 First, you should decide on a starting dose or serving size in milligrams.
-Generally, the starting point is between 1-6 milligrams per 10 pounds of body weight, considering the severity of the ailment or pain.
+Generally, the starting point is between 1-6 milligrams per 10 pounds of body weight, considering the severity of the ailment or discomfort.

-Whether you’re using CBD for anxiety or to experience the overall CBD benefits, it’s best to start low, especially if you’re new to CBD.
+Whether you’re using CBD for restlessness or to experience the overall CBD benefits, it’s best to start low, especially if you’re new to CBD.
 Additionally, beginning with a low dose will help you avoid unwanted effects that may happen from ingesting a higher quantity of CBD.
 If you experience any side effects, reduce the amount to the previous one that didn’t produce those results.

 Adjust your dosage incrementally, taking your time to find the right amount.
 Also, keep track of how much you’re ingesting daily and what your body’s reactions are that day.
 Listening to your body is key to finding your optimal dosage.